qwathi-ai/gpt3bpe/src/tokenizer/README.md

-# GPT Byte-Pair Encoding (BPE) for GPT-3 in Rust
+# GPT Byte-Pair Encoding (BPE) for GPT-3

 ## Overview
-Implementation of a GPT Byte-Pair Encoder (BPE) designed for GPT-3 in Rust.
-The library is structured for research and engineering purposes, and all relevant code is contained within a single file.
+This document describes the implementation of a GPT Byte-Pair Encoder (BPE) designed for GPT-3 in Rust.
+The library is structured for research and engineering purposes.

 The BPE algorithm tokenizes text into subword units using a pre-defined tokenization strategy aligned with GPT-3's encoding scheme.
 The implementation relies on a set of static mappings to facilitate fast encoding and decoding.